bertie-wheen/dsa-2023-4/labs/lab2/README.md

 ---

-Another quick reminder before starting this second lab: you are expected to do the core exercises, but if, having done them, you find that you'd be up for a little extra, there are optional "plus" exercises that you might like to have a look/go at.
+One more quick reminder before starting this second lab: you are expected to do the core exercises, but if, having done them, you find that you'd be up for a little extra, there are optional "plus" exercises that you might like to have a look/go at.
 They're not actually harder, at least usually - admittedly there are one or two Python features that they use (particularly `Enum`s and `match` statements) that the core exercises don't, but the point of them is interest and